 Create A Realistic Budget

 Everybody has an idea of how much they would like to save each month, but it is important that the budget you put in place is actually realistic.
 A strategy that some people use is to take a close look into their income and expenses as the first step, subtract the income from the expenses (is there money left over?), and allocate where the funds should be going each month.
-You may want to set aside a budget for your spending habits too, as if you cut this out completely you could find yourself struggling to stick to your budget within the first month of saving.
+You may want to set aside a budget for your spending habits too as if you cut this out completely you could find yourself struggling to stick to your budget within the first month of saving.
 Have a plan for every single pound that you earn, so you can be certain your funds are being allocated to the right place, instead of being wasted on things you don’t need.

 Turn Away From Brand Names

 While brand names are always an attractive option for many, you can significantly save funds by turning to cheaper alternatives which still offer quality.
-While you may want to stick to the brand name for long term investments such as mobile phones or laptops, when it comes to cables or headphones, choosing lower priced alternatives can provide you with items that do exactly the same job, at a much cheaper price.
+While you may want to stick to the brand name for long term investments such as mobile phones or laptops, when it comes to cables or headphones, choosing lower-priced alternatives can provide you with items that do exactly the same job, at a much cheaper price.
 While many will consider the quality difference, often the money that is being saved by opting for these non-branded variations, which are still exceptionally competent, is dramatic.

 With many different ways to build up funds and manage money, it is becoming easier than ever for spenders to start putting away the funds they need to build up for the future.
+Changing how you think about spending could help you build up a financial cushion and save money.
+Alternatively, it could help you repay money you have borrowed in the past, like a short term loan or a personal loan.

 Generic advice is not a service regulated by the Financial Conduct Authority.